 You don’t always know what the design brief was, what the site restrictions were, what the planning regs are, what the client’s pet hates were, the fact there was a slab thickness problem which caused a height restriction problem.
 And all those many, many hours spent back and forth between client, builder, architect and engineer.

-So you can never really know the parts of a building that are there by design and the parts there by compromise.
-Often you don’t need to know, but I always find it wonderful to find out.
-Chatting with Ben Parker of Tektonika Architects who designed this residence was great fun.
+So you can never really know whether a feature is a by design or compromise.
+The best architects turn the latter into the former.
+Chatting with Ben Parker of Ben Parker Architecture, who designed this residence, was great fun.
 Not the least of which because ‘contextual architecture’ is now part of my vernacular.
 When the client still invites the architect (and by proxy the photographer) over for dinner after the building is complete you know the design brief wasn’t just met, or even exceeded.

 After my conversation with Ben, and spending a whole day and night in the building, two things really stood out to me: